 Teacher in Charge:

 This course focuses on a series of ill fated love affairs from Greek and Roman mythology.
 Students who are interested in gender roles, expectations and the reason for cultural and social norms will be encouraged to think critically about our modern society and the gender divide.
 Mythology is explored through the themes of love, revenge and murder.

-Zeus the king of the Gods: Learn about Ancient Greeks' ideas on the role of men and women, god and mortal through the many love affairs of Zeus.
+- Zeus the king of the Gods: Learn about Ancient Greeks' ideas on the role of men and women, god and mortal through the many love affairs of Zeus.

-Underworld myths: Study the King and Queen of the Underworld (Hades and Persephone) and the ill fated couple Orpheus and Eurydice with a comparison to the modern broadway show Hadestown.
+- Underworld myths: Study the King and Queen of the Underworld (Hades and Persephone) and the ill fated couple Orpheus and Eurydice with a comparison to the modern broadway show Hadestown.

-Trojan war: Study the most famous love affair from mythology - Helen of Troy and Paris and a lesser known but equally as important one, Achilles and Patroclus, two warriors who die at Troy.
+- Trojan war: Study the most famous love affair from mythology - Helen of Troy and Paris and a lesser known but equally as important one, Achilles and Patroclus, two warriors who die at Troy.

-Defiant teenager: The original teenage girl to rebel against authority, Antigone.
+- Defiant teenager: The original teenage girl to rebel against authority, Antigone.
 Read the play Antigone as a class and study her defiance against her leader to follow the gods and bury her family.
 A tragic story of one young teenage girl's ill fated love with her cousin Haemon.
 This unit will be assessed with an essay which focuses on Antigone's defiance of authority.

 1B8 exercise book